sumitrj/Workshops/README.md

 # AlphaWorkshops

 ### Alpha is a series of workshops conducted by IET - VIT - Vellore.
-### This repository has some of the materials used in various alpha workshops spoken by me.
+### This repository has some of the materials used in various alpha workshops spoken/Co-hosted by me.